API Reference

 TimeseriesUtilities.tnorm_combine — Method

-tnorm_combine(x; dim=nothing, name=:magnitude)Calculate the norm of each slice along query dimension and combine it with the original components.
+tnorm_combine(x; dim=nothing, name=:magnitude)Calculate the norm of each slice along dim and combine it with the original components.

 TimeseriesUtilities.toproj — Method

-toproj(A, B; dim=nothing, query=nothing)Compute vector rejection (orthogonal projection) of array A from B along specified dimension dim or query.
+toproj(A, B; dim=nothing)Compute vector rejection (orthogonal projection) of A from B along dimension dim.

 TimeseriesUtilities.tproj — Method

-tproj(A, B; dim=nothing, query=nothing)Compute vector projection of A onto B along specified dimension dim or query.
+tproj(A, B; dim=nothing)Compute vector projection of A onto B along dimension dim.

 TimeseriesUtilities.tselect — Method